All Episodes

 He's exploiting them.

-He's robbing from them, he's stealing from them.
+He's robbing from them.

 He didn't build that factory.

-The workers and the government who built the road to get to the factory and the stoplights to avoid accidents on the way to the factory, and the sewage lines to keep the factory sanitary.
+The workers and the government who built the road to get to the factory and the stoplights to avoid accidents on the way to the factory and the sewage lines to keep the factory sanitary.

-And all the the guy that owns the factory and owns the business, he didn't do anything.
+The guy that owns the factory and owns the business, he didn't do anything.

 He didn't build that.